Pillar Point Harbor's calm waters are great for kayaking.

 Point Harbor); by David H. Collier (HMB Glass)

-This article was first published in May 2013.
+This article was first published in May 2013 and updated in April 2014.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.